One player boasts the nickname and another player shares the record, but who really is the King of the Crucible?

 Winning the World Championship provides the maximum seven points – mirroring the highest scoring ball on the snooker table – with the extra bonus point awarded for emerging with the trophy after a gruelling 17-day slugfest.

-Present day players will, of course, be at a disadvantage as their careers haven’t yet been completed, so it shouldn’t come as a huge surprise to see many of your favourite cueists failing to make the grade for now.
+Present day players will, of course, be at a disadvantage as their careers haven’t yet been completed.

-Let’s take a look at the top ten World Championship performers at the Crucible Theatre.
+Still, let’s take a look at the current top ten World Championship performers at the Crucible Theatre.

 Apart from John Spencer in the first year at the Crucible, Griffiths is the only player to win the event on his debut.

-The renowned coach was also the first qualifier to emerge victorious when he triumphed in 1979, and the Welshman subsequently reached the last eight or better for nine successive campaigns between 1984 and 1992.
+The renowned coach was also the first qualifier to emerge with the trophy when he triumphed in 1979.

-An 18-17 victory in the 2002 final represents one of only three times that a World Championship title decider at the Crucible has been settled in a deciding frame.
+An 18-17 victory in the 2002 final represents one of only three times that a World Championship final at the Crucible has been settled in a deciding frame.

-Ebdon also featured in two other finals, which is one more than Griffiths and the reason the controversial figure gets the nod for eighth place.
+Ebdon also featured in two other finals, which is one more than Griffiths and the reason the Englishman gets the nod for ninth place.

-One point ahead of Griffiths is John Parrott, whose last appearance at the Crucible was way back in 2007.
+John Parrott, whose last appearance at the Crucible was way back in 2007, ranks in eighth place.

 A bit like Griffiths, Parrott was once crowned champion of the world, reached the single table set-up on a couple of other occasions, but generally struggled to go beyond the quarter-final hurdle.

-Still plying his trade at a high level, Mark Williams could yet force his way into the top five of this list in the future.
+Still plying his trade at a supremely high level and a semi-finalist in 2022, Mark Williams could yet force his way into the top five of this list in the future.

 After reaching the semi-final in 1998 and the final in 1999, Williams emerged as the victor from the first World Championship of the new millennium – adding another pair of titles in 2003 and, perhaps most memorably, in 2018.